rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 They also allow performing numerical operations in a simple "vectored" way without looping over all values.

-And of course Series have their own unique methods that can be applied on them.
+And of course Series have their own unique methods that can be applied to them.

 ---